oxylabs/oxylabs-sdk-python/README.md

 c = SERP(username, password)

 result = c.google.scrape_search(
     "adidas",
-	{
-		"user_agent_type": user_agent_type.DESKTOP,
-		"render":          render.HTML,
-		"domain":          domain.COM,
-	}
+    user_agent_type=user_agent_type.DESKTOP,
+    render=render.HTML,
+    domain=domain.COM,

 )
 ```

 ### Context Options for Google sources

 You can send in context options relevant to `google`, `amazon` and `universal`
 sources.
 Here are the [supported context values for google search](https://developers.oxylabs.io/scraper-apis/serp-scraper-api/google/search).
 Similarly you can find supported context values for other sources in the
 documentation.
 Here's an example for Google Search scraping: